GoogleCloudPlatform/community/tutorials/run-spring-inventory-manager-with-cloud-sql-secret-manager-on-app-engine-flexible-environment-using-cloud-build/index.md

         mvn spring-boot:run

-1. Do a simple test of your application to confirm that everything went successfully:
+1. Do a simple test of your application:

         curl http://localhost:8080/inventory/